yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

     def __len__(self): return len(self.x)
 ```

-And after creting the dataset, we need to turn it into a datalaoder, to turn it into a DataLoader, we simply pass the Dataset to the DataLoader constructor, and at each call we'll get a batch of data, we are going to pass an additinnal parameter, which is a sampler parameter and sampler is a class we are going to define that tells the data loader how to shuffle:
+And after creating the dataset, we need to turn it into a datalaoder, to turn it into a DataLoader, we simply pass the Dataset to the DataLoader constructor, and at each call we'll get a batch of data, we are going to pass an additinnal parameter, which is a sampler parameter and sampler is a class we are going to define that tells the data loader how to shuffle:

 * For validation set, we are going to define something that actually just sorts.
 It just deterministically sorts it so that all the shortest documents will be at the start, all the longest documents will be at the end, and that’s going to minimize the amount of padding.
 * For training sampler, we are going to create a sort-ish sampler which also sorts with a bit of randomness.

 SortSampler is class which has a length which is the length of the data source and has an iterator which is simply an iterator which goes through the data source sorted by length (which is passed in as key).
-For the SortishSampler, it basically does the same thing with a little bit of randomness, first we do a randompermutation divide the indices into sections of 50 * batchsize, and then we sort them based on their length (so the randomness comes from the fact we have 50 section, each one is sorted seperately instead of sorting the whole dataset), and then we place the largest sequence at the begining so that the dataloader detect the amoungt of padding to add the rest the sequences of the batch (which are shuffled a second time).
+For the SortishSampler, it basically does the same thing with a little bit of randomness, first we do a random permutation, divide the indices into sections of 50 * batchsize, and then we sort them based on their length (so the randomness comes from the fact we have 50 section, each one is sorted seperately instead of sorting the whole dataset), and then we place the largest sequence at the beginning so that the dataloader detect the amount of padding to add the rest the sequences of the batch (which are shuffled a second time).

 ```python
 class SortSampler(Sampler):